sayedfared98/Micronavigator/README.md

 Pure potential fields often get stuck in "traps" (e.g., U-shaped walls) where the repulsive force cancels out the attractive force.

-- Detection: The system monitors the robot's history.
-If it oscillates or stops moving before reaching the goal, it triggers an alert.
+- Detection: The system detects if the robot is stuck in a loop or oscillating.

-- Recovery: The robot enters a temporary "Random Walk" mode to wander away from the trap before resuming gradient descent.
+- Reaction: It switches to Recovery Mode, performing a random walk for ~100 steps.

+- Visualization: In Live View, the status changes to Mode: RECOVERY, and you can see the robot randomly wandering to find an exit before resuming Gradient Descent.

 ## Configuration:
 You can tune the physics of the planner in benchmark.py or main.py by adjusting the PotentialFieldGenerator parameters: